Sapnabali981/JavaCore_concepts/README.md

 # JavaCore_concepts
-This is repository which has all java core concepts with code.
+This is the repository which has all java core concepts with code.